tsurdilo/my-temporal-dockercompose/README.md

 deployment questions.
 For this repo we use PostgreSQL for persistence for temporal db.
 We set up advanced visibility with Postgres DB (but options with OpenSearch /  ElasticSearch are possible) for temporal_visibility.
+It also shows how to set up internal frontend service and use it in worker service (even tho we do not set up yet custom authorizer/claims mapper).

 ## Deploying your service